solomonchidera/shaheen/README.md

 # Shaheen 🦅

-A Bot by developers for developers.
+> A Bot by developers for developers.

+Shaheen is a discord bot built on discord.py that offers games and utilities to keep developers engaged and productive.

 ## Getting Started